 Top 5 Incredible Places to Visit in Detroit, Michigan

 The city of Detroit may not be on everyone’s lists in the United States.
-Whether you are interested in cars, art, music, history, sports or nightlife, there are many great things to do in Detroit to satisfy your interests.
+Whether you are interested in cars, art, music, history, sports, or nightlife, there are many great things to do in Detroit that satisfy your interests.

 The Detroit Public Library

-When the Detroit Public Library opened in 1865, its collection consisted of 5,000 books, all of which were kept in one room in the old Capital High School building.
-The library has now moved and did so almost a century ago in 1921.
+When the Detroit Public Library opened in 1865, its collection consisted of 5,000 books, all kept in one room in the old Capital High School building.
+The library moved and did so almost a century ago, in 1921.

 Belle Isle Island

-The Belle Isle is located in the Detroit River and is a relatively small island about 3 miles long and only a mile wide, but there is plenty to entertain visitors to the island.
+The Belle Isle is located in the Detroit River and is a relatively small island, about 3 miles long and only a mile wide, but there is plenty to entertain visitors.

 After enjoying the terrain and scenery, visit the island aquarium or the Great Lake Museum, which offers models and other artifacts to explore the history of commercial shipping on the Great Lakes.
 Detroit Island Jewel, Belle Isle, is the city’s top place for summer barbecues.